 Do You Need Travel Insurance?

-Traveling during the COVID-19 pandemic can be a tricky time to travel.
+Traveling during the COVID-19 pandemic can be a tricky.
 Be sure to check the local rules and regulations of your intended destination.
-Wherever you travel, we recommend investing in travel medical and trip insurance during COVID-19 in case you get sick or your plans are changed suddenly during these uncertain times.
+Wherever you travel, we recommend investing in travel medical and trip insurance in case you get sick or your plans are changed suddenly during these uncertain times.
 An increasing number of countries are also requiring travel insurance to enter including Costa Rica and Cuba.

-If you are visiting Cuba, you will require proof of travel insurance upon arrival.
-Although the majority of countries do not require travel insurance for entry, health care costs can be extremely expensive.
-Smaller countries, especially islands, often have less robust health care options.
-If you are worried about major accidents and illnesses, you may consider travel insurance that includes coverage in the case of medical evacuation.
+If you're worried about major accidents and illnesses, consider buying travel insurance with medical evacuation.
 This will protect you from paying the extremely high costs of helicopter transfers if you need to be taken to a larger medical facility.

 Hurricanes are also very common in this region.
 If you are traveling between May and December, consider a travel insurance plan that will help you if you need to evacuate or change your plans due to tropical storms.